michael105/michael105.github.io/projects.md

 A totp token generator for the terminal.

-Albite opensource as well, I did choose a more serious approach.
+Albite opensource as well, I did choose a more 'serious' approach.

 Most opensource projects online I did either just for fun, or they aren't really finished, therefore lacking documentation.